Furious 7: Critical response

 Furious 7 received positive reviews from critics for its poignant tribute to Walker.
-The review aggregator website Rotten Tomatoes reported an approval rating of 82% with an average score of 7.70/10, based on 277 reviews, the highest-rated film in the franchise to date.
+The review aggregator website Rotten Tomatoes reported an approval rating of 82% with an average score of 7.70/10, based on 279 reviews, the highest-rated film in the franchise to date.
 The website's critical consensus reads, "Serving up a fresh round of over-the-top thrills while adding unexpected dramatic heft, Furious 7 keeps the franchise moving in more ways than one."
 Metacritic, which uses a weighted average, assigned the film a score of 67 out of 100 based on 50 critics, indicating "generally favorable reviews".
+It is the highest-rated Fast & Furious film on both websites.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 The film received highly positive reviews upon its secret screening at the South by Southwest film festival on March 16, 2015.
 Ramin Setoodeh of Variety noted that fans began lining up outside four hours before the film was scheduled to start.
 The film closed with a tribute to Walker, which left many in the theater "holding back tears".
 Wesley Morris wrote, "Who would have thought that a series addicted to the high of movement could also summon a solemnity that leaves you moved?"
-A. O. Scott of The New York Times gave the film two and a half stars out of five and said, "Furious 7 extends its predecessors' inclusive, stereotype-resistant ethic.
+A. O. Scott of The New York Times said, "Furious 7 extends its predecessors' inclusive, stereotype-resistant ethic.
 Compared to almost any other large-scale, big-studio enterprise, the Furious brand practices a slick, no-big-deal multiculturalism, and nods to both feminism and domestic traditionalism."
 John DeFore of The Hollywood Reporter criticized the film however, describing it as "stupidly diverting", saying the running time was "overinflated"; he compared watching the film to a morbid game, in addition to criticizing the screenplay.

 Accolades

 Sequel

-A sequel, titled The Fate of the Furious, was directed by F. Gary Gray and written by Chris Morgan, and was released on April 14, 2017.
+The Fate of the Furious (2017) serves as the start of a next trilogy of films that includes F9 (2021) and Fast X (2023).
+An eleventh and final mainline film, Fast XI (2026), is in production.